The starting point

 Author

-Three books examining what happens when technology outpaces the human systems around it: The Next Evolution (July 2025), The Cognitive Crucible (September 2025), The Shadow System (January 2026).
+Three books and an essay collection examining what happens when technology outpaces the human systems around it: The Next Evolution (July 2025), The Cognitive Crucible (September 2025), The Shadow System (January 2026), Working as Designed (June 2026).
 Weekly Substack at neilcatton.substack.com.

 Nov 2022